firasdarwish/ore/examples/benchperf/README.md

 # Benchmark comparison

 This sample will compare Ore (current commit of Nov 2024) to [samber/do/v2 v2.0.0-beta.7](https://github.com/samber/do).
-We registered the below dependency graphs to both Ore and SamberDo, then ask them to create the concrete A.
+We registered the below dependency graphs to both Ore and SamberDo, then ask them to create the concrete `A`.

 We will only benchmark the creation, not the registration.
 Because registration usually happens only once on application startup => not very interesting to benchmark.